-We'll update this story as more information becomes available, so be sure to check back from time to time.
+We'll update this story as more Apple TV information becomes available, so be sure to check back from time to time.

-Reports from the Far East claim that there is a fully-fledged Apple television already in production, however, even the most excitable of analysts thinks it's unlikely that Apple will launch a television set this year.
-Instead it seems much more likely that the company will be revamping its Apple TV set top box with new features.
+Indeed, reports from the Far East claim that there is a fully-fledged Apple television already in production, however, even the most excitable of analysts thinks it's unlikely that Apple will launch a television set this year.
+Instead it seems much more likely that the company will be revamping its Apple TV set-top box with new features in the near future.

 There is a school of thought that Apple would be better off concentrating its efforts on developing its current Apple TV device, rather than pursuing the idea of an actual television (described by some as the iTV despite that being the name of a UK TV channel).